-Some more great combinations of home ingredients that can work:
+Some more combinations of home ingredients that can work:

 Mix six tablespoons of castor oil and one-fourth teaspoon of lavender essential oil.
 Apply the mixture on the scalp and wash it off after an hour.
 However, get clearance from your doctor on using essential oils as a few are not recommended during pregnancy.

 Beat one egg and mix it with one tablespoon of lemon juice.
 Apply it on the scalp and leave for about 30 minutes.
 Rinse it.
-This not only helps prevent hair fall but also makes the hair thicker and silkier.
+This not only helps prevent hair fall but could also make the hair thicker and silkier.

 Soak fenugreek seeds in water overnight.
 Prepare a fine paste out of them in the morning.
 Apply the paste on your hair and massage the entire hair.
 Wash it off after three to four hours.
 It not only stimulates hair development but also gives radiance.

-Supplements and hair products will also play a key role in controlling hair fall.
-You may try them apart from home remedies.
-They can work wonders, but you should check them with your doctor before using.
+Supplements and hair products also play a key role in controlling hair fall.
+You may try them along with home remedies.
+They may work wonders, but you should check them with your doctor before using them.

-You can add the following to your diet to reduce or control hair thinning.
+You can add the following to your diet to reduce or control thinning hair.

 It is usual for the hair to turn dry during pregnancy.
 To fight the dryness, you can change to a shampoo or conditioner that is more moisturizing than the current one.
 Choose hair products containing: